UNIZAR-30226-2025-11/backend/README.md

 There are some steps required to start up the backend:

-- You'll need to start a database, if you intend to use a local one.
-You can follow the steps in the README of https://github.com/UNIZAR-30226-2025-11/database
 - You need to create an `.env` file with the config.
 Check `.env.example` for the necessary fields.
+- If you are going to connect to a local database, do the same with `.env.database`.
+Check `.env.database.example` for details.

 ```bash
 cp .env.example .env